-As the HAL was introduced and is supplied by the manufacturer of the OS the OS, thus its manufacturer gains extensive control of the hardware.
+As the HAL was introduced and is supplied by the 50 manufacturer of the OS the OS, thus its manufacturer gains extensive control of the hardware.
 The OS is only capable to identify physical existent hardware by specific information held ready and passed by the hardware.
-A technique that allows to actively build all required information for a peripheral device before it is connected to the electronic device and even is able to morph the physical existent peripheral device into a device desired by the OS is not currently known in the art.
+A technique that allows to actively build all required information for a 55 peripheral device before it is connected to the electronic device and even is able to morph the physical existent peripheral device into a device desired by the OS is not currently known in the art.
 However, such technique would offer significant advantages over the prior art.

-A device driver, in electronic data processing, is a computer program that allows a higher-level computer program to interact with a hardware device.
-A device driver typically communicates with the device through the system bus or a communications subsystem to which the hardware is connected.
-When a calling program invokes a routine in the driver, the driver issues commands to the device.
-Once the device sends data back to the driver, the driver may invoke routines in the original calling program.
+60 device sends data back to the driver, the driver may invoke routines in the original calling program.
 Seen from the OS manufacturer's point of view, a device driver simplifies programming by acting as an abstraction layer between a hardware device and the application and OS that uses it.
 The higher-level application code can be written independently of whatever specific hardware device it will ultimately control, as it can interface with it in a standard way, regardless of the underlying hardware.
 Every version of a device requires its own hardware-specific specialized commands.
-In contrast, most applications utilize devices by means of simplified highlevel device-generic commands.
+In contrast, most applications utilize devices by means of simplified high-level device-generic commands.
 The device-driver accepts these commands and breaks them into a series of low-level device-specific commands as required by the device being driven.
 By design device drivers are hardware-dependent and operating-system-specific.